It’s a homestead life for us!

 All that time I would rather have sat at the edge of the river, tapping on this PC or getting my fingers in the dirt and relishing in God’s-time.

-A new development for us this May is opening a bed and breakfast: Giverny of the Mountains Homestead Bed and Breakfast.
-We hope to get to meet people from all around the world, maybe even you.
+A new development for us this past year: Giverny of the Mountains Homestead Bed and Breakfast.
+We have hosted people from all around the world and shared our homestead with dozens.

 You can learn more about the gradual development of our homestead:

-Every Friday, I share a little of what we do here on the homestead or homeschool mama self-care tips on Instagram at www.instagram.com/twainausten
+Every Friday, I share a little of what we do here on the homestead or homeschool mama self-care tips on Instagram.

 You can learn more about our homestead projects, be updated on where I’m writing, creating and contributing, receive recipes and handmade ideas from our homestead, and learn more about my “Homeschool Mama Self-Care” book.